ufs-community/land-DA_workflow/docs/source/DASystem.rst

          ``localization method``
             Specifies the observation localization method.
 Valid values: ``Horizontal SOAR``

             ..
 COMMENT: Are there other valid values???
+Gaspari-Cohn?

             +-----------------+-----------------+
             | Value           | Description     |